-The Symphonia has re-defined the performance limits of the A class, through the combination of complex technical methods and the resulting clean finish.
+The Symphonia 2 has redefined the performance limits of the A class, through the combination of complex technical methods and the resulting clean finish.

 Never before, has this kind of speed and performance been combined with such high-safety and comfort.
 Never before, has this kind of performance been made safely flyable for such a large group of Pilots.